Stvnwastaken/Gats.io-Enhancement-Tool/README.md

 # Credits
 I did use a bit of Vaakir's script for the new interface, block customization and as reference so big shoutout to him!

-# IMPORTANT FOR CUSTOMIZATION --> look for the code function changeColor(and whatever color you want to have) for exmaple function changeColorBlue.
-If it has  // in front of it and you want the color then remove it.
+# IMPORTANT FOR CUSTOMIZATION
-the reason that i have only made 3 available is that for some reason if i make more than that then it kinda malfunctions the script so.. just don't make it more than three colors i have made it red green and blue for now but you can change it to whatever color you want as long as its within 3 colors in total also make so to do FILE--> SAVE f you don't like the colors DON"T change the color name but just change the color value like for example #E8AA00 is color value go to here and pick a color: https://htmlcolorcodes.com/color-picker/ if you can help with the probelm stated above contact me:)
+Look for the code function changeColor(and whatever color you want to have) for exmaple function changeColorBlue.
+If it has  // in front of it and you want the color then remove it. the reason that i have only made 3 available is that for some reason if i make more than that then it kinda malfunctions the script so.. just don't make it more than three colors i have made it red green and blue for now but you can change it to whatever color you want as long as its within 3 colors in total also make so to do FILE--> SAVE f you don't like the colors DON"T change the color name but just change the color value like for example #E8AA00 is color value go to here and pick a color: https://htmlcolorcodes.com/color-picker/ if you can help with the probelm stated above contact me:)